Celebratory ceremonies can take place at Spring Hall ceremony suite .

 Families can select poems and readings to make their Naming more personal.

 Renewal of vows ceremonies

-Ceremonies can be personalised to include special poems and readings.
+Ceremonies can include special poems and readings to make them more personal.
 There is also the option to re-dedicate wedding rings or to give new rings.